hughperkins/cltorch/doc/torch/torch.md

 ## torch/generic

-* Storage.c and Tensor.c from torch/generic, no change
+* Storage.c and Tensor.c from torch/generic, -no change-, but modified some... eg THCState instead of THState, and cutorch_getState, instead of checkudata and not the only difference :-(

 ## lib/THC